New Zealand parliament says Uyghur rights abuses taking place in China | Politics

 New Zealand parliament says Uyghur rights abuses taking place in China

+"Our conscience demands that if we believe there is a genocide, we should say so," Van Velden added.
+China, which denies all accusations of rights abuses in the far western region, expressed "strong dissatisfaction and firm opposition" to the motion, its embassy in Wellington said in a statement.

-The Chinese embassy in Wellington did not immediately respond to telephone calls to seek comment.
-Foreign Minister Nanaia Mahuta defended the government's decision not to use the term, saying it had raised concerns several times with China, but had not formally designated the situation as constituting a genocide.
+"Using Xinjiang-related issues to pressure China is futile and will only undermine mutual trust between the two sides," it added, calling the move gross interference in internal affairs.
+New Zealand's Foreign Minister Nanaia Mahuta defended the government's decision not to use the term "genocide", saying it had raised concerns several times with China, but had not formally designated the situation as constituting a genocide.

-Nations such as the United States and Canada have declared China's actions in far western Xinjiang as genocide, but Australia's parliament stopped short of a similar move this year.
-In a speech in Auckland this week, Chinese ambassador Wu Xi said accusations of forced labour or genocide in Xinjiang were lies and rumours fabricated by anti-China forces without any evidence.
+Nations such as the United States and Canada have declared China's actions in Xinjiang as genocide, but Australia's parliament stopped short of a similar move this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)